Skip To Main Content

 Why do students take the MCAs?

-The MCAs are used to gather information about the alignment of districts’ and schools’ curriculum and instruction with state academic standards.
+The MCAs are used to gather information about how districts and schools are teaching the Minnesota Academic Standards.
 Schools use the information to improve curriculum materials and student support.
-Educators look for areas where students do well so they can reinforce the ways they teach these skills.
-Educators also look for areas where they can improve standards-based curriculum and instruction.
+Teachers look for areas where students do well so they can reinforce the ways they teach these skills.
+Schools and districts also look for areas where they can improve their curriculum and instruction.

 Data and information icon